 Written by Andrew Dennis and published

-If you’re planning to do a link building campaign, you should perform a technical SEO site audit first.
+If you’re planning to do a link building campaign, check out the raven link builder guide for a list of strategies that are still effective in 2018.
+You should also perform a technical SEO site audit before you start any sort of backlink campaign.
 Doing so will ensure that there aren’t any serious issues with indexation, crawlability or link structure.
 In fact, there are 5 key areas you should focus on.

 - Highlight technical issues

 - Determine popular content

 Each one of those items can have a serious impact on your site’s SEO by improving the efficiency and efficacy of your link building campaign.
 They should also be addressed prior to investing significant resources.

 Technical issues can have a serious impact on your SEO and they should be addressed before link building.
 For example, if you accidentally block Google from accessing a large portion of your site, the best links in the world are useless.

 Performing a site audit will uncover and highlight issues that could impact your website’s search visibility, including:

 - Suboptimal headers, title tags, and ALT tags